 What to consider when freezing

 Although frozen strawberries can be safely kept for up to 2 years, their appearance will inevitably suffer somewhat during the defrosting process due to their high water content.
-Strawberries that have been ‘re-awoken’ from the freezer are therefore not ideal for cakes or tarts where their visual appearance is important: they are best used in mousses, cheesecakes and ice cream.
+Strawberries that have been defrosted are therefore not ideal for cakes or tarts where their visual appearance is important; they are best used in mousses, cheesecakes and ice cream.

-The herb and berry compartment offers the best storage conditions
+The herb and berry compartment for freezing fruit

-Liebherr’s herb and berry compartment allows you to freeze strawberries perfectly: they will not stick together during freezing and they can then be easily portioned and transferred to freezer bags or containers.
-The strawberries should be spread out in the herb and berry compartment and allowed to freeze for around 10 to 12 hours.
-Traditional freezer bags or re-sealable plastic containers are suitable for subsequent storage, but these should be airtight to prevent water loss.
-Any strawberries with signs of mould or significant pressure damage should be removed straight away, as their presence can spoil the other fruit.
+Liebherr’s herb and berry compartment allows you to freeze strawberries perfectly.
+They will not stick together during freezing and they can then be easily portioned and transferred to freezer bags or containers.
+The strawberries should be spread out in the herb and berry compartment and allowed to freeze for around 10 – 12 hours.
+Traditional freezer bags or resealable plastic containers are suitable for subsequent storage, but these should be airtight to prevent water loss.
+Any strawberries with signs of mould or significant pressure damage should be removed straight away as their presence can spoil the other fruit.

 What’s your favourite way to eat strawberries?
 Is there a variety we haven’t mentioned that you love?
 Get in touch with us on on Facebook, Twitter, Instagram or Pinterest.